 For the purpose of automated model selection, causal discovery algorithms from the artificial intelligence literature could represent a viable alternative (\citealp{Spirtes2000, Peters2017}).
 These methods do not rely on unconfoundedness and clarify the possibilities for data-driven causal learning based on a minimal set of assumptions.
 A key insight from this literature is that causal structures can only be learned up to a certain equivalence class from data.
 As a result, the ultimate justification for a particular causal model needs to come from theoretical background knowledge (\citealp{Bareinboim2020}).
-The same applies to DML, which is a highly effective tool within a particular domain, but needs to be considered in a broader context of possible causal structures that can occur in applied empirical settings.
+The same applies to DML, which is a highly effective tool, e.g., for selecting suitable functional specifications involving a small set of controls in a data-driven way.
+In big data settings with a large number of potential covariates, however, DML needs to be applied carefully to avoid bad controls and to ensure robust results.